 Introduction

 When I was going through a phase of experimenting with 3D graphics, I got bored of building shapes from planes and cubes, and wonder what interesting shapes I could draw without having to be good a drawing.
-I eventually struck on the idea of molecules.
-During my biochemistry degree I'd spent some time looking at 3D models of proteins and had built physical molecules of atoms to better understand their chemistry.
+I struck on the idea of molecules, which can be drawn with circles and lines (rather than dealing with paths).
+During my biochemistry degree I spent some time looking at 3D models of proteins and had built physical models of molecules to better understand their chemistry.

 Atomic data